appium/appium/packages/appium-plugins/packages/base/README.md

 #### Updating the server

 You probably don't normally need to update the Appium server object (which is an Express server having already been configured in a variety of ways).
 But, for example, you could add new Express middleware to the server to support your plugin's requirements.
-To update the server you must implement the `async updateServer` method in your class.
+To update the server you must implement the `static async updateServer` method in your class.
 This method takes two parameters:

 * `expressApp`: the Express app object
 * `httpServer`: the Node HTTP server object